NVIDIA/NeMo/docs/source/nlp/text_normalization/wfst/wfst_customization.rst

 .. warning::

-    TN/ITN is transitioning from `NVIDIA/NeMo <https://github.com/NVIDIA/NeMo>`_ repository to a standalone `NVIDIA/NeMo-text-processing <https://github.com/NVIDIA/NeMo-text-processing>`_ repository.
+    TN/ITN transitioned from `NVIDIA/NeMo <https://github.com/NVIDIA/NeMo>`_ repository to a standalone `NVIDIA/NeMo-text-processing <https://github.com/NVIDIA/NeMo-text-processing>`_ repository.
 All updates and discussions/issues should go to the new repository.

 All grammar development is done with `Pynini library <https://www.opengrm.org/twiki/bin/view/GRM/Pynini>`_.